patrickaroo/first-contributions/README.md

 ## Where to go from here?

-Celebrate your contribution and share it with your friends and followers by going to [web app](https://roshanjossey.github.io/first-contributions/#social-share).
+Celebrate your contribution and share it with your friends and followers by going to the [web app](https://roshanjossey.github.io/first-contributions/#social-share).

 You could join our slack team in case you need any help or have any questions.
 [Join slack team](https://firstcontributions.herokuapp.com).